Create your app info

 For apps published in the games category, you can upload certificates you’ve acquired from rating agencies.
 Some countries or regions require a specific version of the certificate awarded by the agency.
 The game will not be offered automatically in countries or regions where game rating certificates are required.
 Learn more about Game ratings.

 When you've filled out your app info and you're satisfied with the changes, click Save.
 If your save action is successful, you'll be redirected to the Submit app or Update app page, where you’ll see a check box next to App info.
-You're now ready to proceed to the next step, Upload and describe your XAP(s).
+You're now ready to proceed to the next step, Upload and describe your package(s).